Sahuaro Ranch: National Register of Historic Places

 or 32 hec and 3748.5 m2) of the original 640 acres of the ranch.
 In 1977, the purchase was made possible by a federal grant and the City of Glendale proceeded to restore the historical structures in the ranch.
 After the City of Glendale purchased the land, Richard S. Smith was allowed to lease the ranch until 1980.

 On March 7, 1980, Sahuaro Ranch was registered on the National Register of Historic Places after the city applied for the registration of 17 acres of the ranch.
 The ranch is open to the public and is located at 9802 North 59th Avenue and Mountain View.

 The Sahuaro Ranch fire

-On Monday, September 25, 2017 the blacksmith shop, built prior to 1927, and the granary building, built prior to 1927 and addition 1935 burned to the ground and days before that the milk house 1932 burned to the ground at historic Sahuaro Ranch.
-This is a terrible loss of important historical assets for the community.
-The park was closed on September 26, 2017 to allow for an investigation of the fires.
-The park has open up on September 27, 2017.
-The Glendale Arizona Historical Society stands ready to help and assist the City of Glendale in the investigation, rebuilding and remembrance of these historical resources.
+In September 2017, the ranch site endured a string of fires on September 18, 23 and 26.
+The blacksmith shop, granary building, and the milk house, all caught fire and were permanently destroyed.
+This was seen as a terrible loss of important historical assets for the community.
+The park was closed on September 26, 2017, to allow for an investigation of the fires and reopened the following day.

+In February 2018, a 14-year-old was arrested for trespassing the night of Sept.
+26, 2017, the night of the “most extensive fire” at the park.
+However, no evidence was ever found to connect the teen to any other crimes, such as the suspected arson.

+The buildings were fixed and reopened in February 2020.
+They were rebuilt to as closely match the style and look of the originals as modern day regulations allowed.
+The city of Glendale used photographs and staff memories to match the look and had much of the lumber shipped from Flagstaff to get it as unprocessed as possible, as that is how it would have been built in the early 1900s.